Sensational (musician)

-Biography
+Colin Julius Bobb (October 18, 1974 – c.
+August 11, 2026), known professionally as Sensational, was a Guyanese-American rapper.

+Early life and career

 According to the film The Rise and Fall and Rise of Sensational he got into music at a young age, including reggae and calypso.
 He was later led to hip-hop and was known to rap over Stockhausen records.
 According to the film, Sensational is the nephew of Edgar Rose, who played on a popular calypso song called "Labour Day."

 In the mid-90s he made his debut working with the Jungle Brothers under the name Torture, and appeared on the single "Troopin' On The Downlow."
 He was later heavily featured on the unreleased Jungle Brothers album Crazy Wisdom Masters in 1993 (produced by Bill Laswell) but this was shelved by Warner Bros, due to having been too "experimental."

 After taking time out from music-related activity, in 1997 he signed to Spectre's label Wordsound, changed his name to Sensational and released his debut album Loaded With Power.
+A review in The Wire magazine described the release as "...attenuated, fractured, spasmodic...perhaps the least conventional HipHop record you'll hear this year."

+Loaded With Power was followed by two further albums for Wordsound: Corner The Market in 1999 and Heavyweighter in the year 2000.

-His style is considered unique and different.
+His style was considered unique and different.
 On his debut he was forced to use his headphone cans as a makeshift microphone, and used sounds from old analogue equipment and found sounds which were recorded and then looped.
-His style is often about weed intake or sci-fi based themes.
-He is known more for his often eclectic collaboration work, having played with the likes of Hip Hop belgian producer R.E.D.A., Cardopusher, Kid 606, Handsome Boy Modeling School, DJ Scotch Bonnet, Kouhei Matsunaga, and Spectre.
-Often quite prolific, but known for brief spells of homelessness, it is not known how much of Sensational's discography there actually is, as he can often be found selling his music on the streets of New York.
+His lyrics were often about weed intake or sci-fi based themes.
+A positive review of Heavyweighter in Rolling Stone magazine stated:

+The beats are deliberately distorted and dirty, choruses are irregular, and lyrics routinely surge into overdubbed fuzz or muffled obscurity.
+If other MCs spit rhymes, Sensational gargles them out in an offhand jumble and then meanders out of the studio without bothering to shut off his primitive recording gear.